pca006132/PCC/syntax.md

 @event <event1>, <event2>...
 ```

-Wrapper annotation would turn the named function into an internal function, and replace the original function by the specified template function with provided parameters and the name of the internal function as the last parameter.
+Decorator annotation would turn the named function into an internal function, and replace the original function by the specified template function with provided parameters and the name of the internal function as the last parameter.
-It is similar to function decorator in Python.
-The top wrapper function is the outermost function, while the original named function would be the innermost function.
+The top Decorator function is the outermost function, while the original named function would be the innermost function.

 ```
-@wrapper <name>[(<parameters>...)]
+@Decorator <name>[(<parameters>...)]
 ```

 Example: